Fireparrot/cs480Ignatyuk/README.md

 All files present are for PA9: Bullet + Lighting.

+## Lighting

+There is a point light, a directional (parallel) light, and a spot light.

+The spotlight follows the ball (and can switch color), and the others are locked in their state.

 # Building

 In the folder containing the include, src, shaders and objects folders: